If low carb pizza is your jam, then look no further than this divine coconut flour pizza crust…

 This beautiful coconut flour pizza crust is one of the best low carb dinners for pizza because it mimics the characteristics of a traditional wheat flour crust, but it tastes better!
 Throw it together in less than 10 minutes and top it just like regular pizza!

-I can’t WAIT to share this one with you, let’s dive in!
+I can’t WAIT to share this low carb pizza crust with you, let’s dive in!

 Oh, the bliss of this warm crust, topped with hot bubbling cheese, and your favorite pizza toppings…